 Traditionally, determining the appropriate pricing for claims requires detailed analysis of various contractual terms, conditions, and coverage details, which can be prone to manual errors and inefficiencies.
 AI models can quickly and accurately process these documents, cross-reference relevant policy information, and calculate claim prices.

-This process leads to faster and more accurate claim settlements while minimizing disputes and improving both the operational efficiency and the customer experience in healthcare delivery.
+This process leads to faster, more accurate claim settlements while minimizing disputes and improving operational efficiency and the customer experience in healthcare delivery.

 4. Clinical guidelines navigation

 Generative AI in healthcare enables providers to compare patient data with clinical guidelines, thereby enhancing diagnostic accuracy and improving healthcare outcomes.
-These AI tools assist in clinical decision-making, leveraging natural language processing to analyze electronic health records (EHRs).
+These AI tools support clinical decision-making by leveraging natural language processing to analyze electronic health records (EHRs).

 Real-life example: